adaltas/node-masson/bootstrap/utils.coffee.md

             code: options.code or 0
             code_skipped: options.code_skipped
           , (err, ready, stdout, stderr) ->
-            # running = false
-            #return if not err and not ready
             if not err and not ready
               setTimeout run, options.interval
               return